peredaniel/iOS-tech-challenge/Pods/DataSourceController/README.md

 To use Carthage, first make sure you have installed it and updated it to the latest version by following their instructions on [their repo](https://github.com/Carthage/Carthage).

-1. Add DataSourceController to your `Cartfile`:
+1. Add MathExpression to your `Cartfile`:

 ```ruby
 github "peredaniel/DataSourceController" ~> 1.0.0